atomicswe/video-streaming/README.md

 ### Prerequisites

 - Java 21 or later
-- Python 3.x
+- Python 3.13
-- Maven
+- Maven (included via Maven wrapper)
-- Make (for using the provided Makefile)
+- Make (for using the provided Makefiles)

 ### Running the Application